-It is presumed that the Medical Examiner’s Office is involved and an autopsy is pending.
+The Medical Examiner’s Office is involved and an autopsy is pending.

 This story will be updated as new information becomes available.

-Update: Our Facebook page is “on fire”.
+Update December 2, 2018: Our Facebook page is “on fire”.
 Several people are offended by the article having been published at all but most are offended by our story leading them to the graphic photo they found on “Kobilboburn’s” Facebook page – after going out of their way to have a look at it.
 [Going to Facebook, searching for his name to find his page.]
 A minority of people bemoan our publishing of the photo of the man’s foot with several droplets of blood showing.
 Several people have asked Facebook, since this morning, to have the photo of the dead woman removed from “Kobilboburn’s” page.
 Facebook has refused to remove the offensive photo but has limited it’s visibility to those over 18.
 See Facebook “Support Message” message below.

 Update Sunday December 2, 2018 4:10 pm: The photo is no longer appearing on “Kobilboburn’s” page.
 It is not known whether “Kobilboburn” was able to remove it himself [or with the help of a friend] or whether Facebook, after getting multiple complaints, decided to take it down.

 Update Monday December 3, 2018 4:44 pm: The Sheriff’s Office has released a highly redacted incident report and a press release.
-The only new [or confirmed] information is as follows: The case was reported as a suicide, The woman was 33 years old.
+The only new [or confirmed] information is as follows: The case was reported as a suicide.
+The woman was 33 years old.
 MCSO reports that her family has not yet been notified.
 The case is under investigation with an autopsy pending.
 The Blue Paper has inquired as to whether or not a gunpowder residue test was done on “Kobilboburn”; however, the Sheriff’s office is not yet able to give specific responses to our questions.
 We will have more information when MCSO is able to make the un-redacted version of the incident report public.
 We will be receiving further information in the coming weeks from the Medical Examiner’s Office and KWPD as well.

 *Update Tuesday December 4, 2018: KWPD has provided a redacted incident report.
 The man’s name, previously reported as “Mobark Kobilboburn” [an alias used on Facebook], has been corrected to Mark Kilburn in our report above, the name found in the KWPD incident report.
 The KWPD report reveals that Kilburn stated that the woman was shot in the head but still alive when he made the call to USCG at approximately 9:56 pm.
 KWPD arrived at the vessel at approximately 10:16 pm.
 After requesting that USCG measure the distance from shore, it was decided that the anchored vessel was not in the jurisdiction of KWPD and MCSO was called.
 KWFD Rescue was also on scene and pronounced the woman dead at approximately 10:18 pm.
 KWPD officers report they secured the scene and moved Kilburn to the bow of the vessel, remaining with Kilburn until MCSO’s arrival at approximately 10:45 pm.
 The Blue Paper is holding back on revealing the name of the deceased woman pending notification of family.
 As of 5:28 pm on December 4th, MCSO reports the woman’s family had not yet been notified.